 Athletes with shoulder instability injuries often undergo shoulder stabilization surgery to return to sport (RTS) and perform at their preinjury activity level.
+Returning to sports in a timely fashion and being able to perform at a high level are priorities for these athletes undergoing surgery.

 Rotator cuff muscles may be small, but they're majorly important.
 When it comes to workout routines, most people tend to focus on muscle groups that they can see or feel working immediately—legs, butt, abs, and arms.
 Smaller muscle groups, on the other hand, tend to be an afterthought (if they're even a thought at all).